Pfatisch

 giandujotto ruby

-The new version of our gianduiotto is made from a heart of gianduia chocolate covered with a very fine layer of Ruby chocolate, giving life to a refined filled chocolate with an antique, pink color.
-The one of a kind mixture of the two chocolates envelopes your palate with delicate fruit note.The base of the Ruby Gianduiotto is our golden leaves in Art Nouveau style.
+The new version of our gianduiotto is made from a heart of Gianduia chocolate covered with a very fine layer of Ruby chocolate, creating a refined filled chocolate with an antique pink colour.
+The combination of the two chocolates creates a unique, fruity and envelopes your palate with delicate fruit note.enveloping flavour on the palate.
+At the base of the Gianduiotto Ruby are our Liberty-style golden leaves.

 pft-02-Sito-Immagine-Cioccolato-Giandujotti_ruby